 Volterra, a quiet a secluded town just 29km from San Gimignano gives off a peaceful Tuscan feel.
 You can easily walk the city and see everything it has to offer in no time.
 Make sure to check out Piazza dei Priori, Palazzo Pretorio, Torre del Porcellino, the Cathedral in Piazza San Giovanni and the baptistry.

 Want to explore more of Italy’s incredible cities and sights?
 Check out 12 Must-See Cities In Italy!

 Day 7: Arezzo and Cortona

-On your last day in Tuscany finish with two classic but spectacular towns within the eastern region.
+On your last day in Tuscany finish with two classic, but spectacular towns within the eastern region.
 Head over to Arezzo where you can visit Basilica of Saint Francis, Pieve di Santa Maria, Chiesa Di San Francesco and the Roman Amphitheater.
-Arezzo is known for its antiques, if you schedule it right you may be able to witness a 500- exhibitor fair in Piazza Grande on the first weekend of every month.
+Arezzo is known for its antiques, and if you schedule it right you may be able to witness a 500- exhibitor fair in Piazza Grande on the first weekend of every month.